oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 The representation of transcribed claims and their format is not defined in this specification.

+When transcribing claims, it's important that both the place where the claims are given and where they are interpreted agree on the semantics and that the access controls are consistent.

 # Authorization Server Metadata {#authorization-server-metadata}

 The following authorization server metadata parameter is defined by this specification and is registered in the "OAuth Authorization Server Metadata" registry established in "OAuth 2.0 Authorization Server Metadata" {{RFC8414}}.